robalexclark/SilveR/README.md

 #### [Linux](#linux)

-For linux (only tested on Ubuntu 19.x so far) you will need to provide an install of R 3.6.3.
-To do this:
+For linux (only tested on Ubuntu 19+ so far) you will need to provide an install of R. To do this:

 1) Download the setup script from https://raw.githubusercontent.com/robalexclark/SilveR/master/SilveR/setup/setup-linux.sh and R package install script from https://raw.githubusercontent.com/robalexclark/SilveR/master/SilveR/setup/RPackagesInstall.R into the same folder.